gocept/gocept.exttest/README.txt

 Running tests
 -------------

-gocept.exttest was built to integrate javascript unittests with zc.testrunner.
+We built gocept.exttest to integrate javascript unittests with python unittests.
 Therefore, we decided to use jasmine as the javascript unittest framework.
 We also use jasmine with node.js to test the javascript code browser independent.
 In order to use jasmine with gocept.exttest, we forked the jasmine-node to be able to speak json and provide the `--list` argument.

 In your buildout environment, install node.js and jasmine-node like this::